Individualised Learner Record: Specification

-The ILR Specification defines what data is collected in the Individualised Learner Record for each academic year (from 1 August to 31 July).
+The ILR Specification defines the data is collected in the Individualised Learner Record for each academic year (from 1 August to 31 July).

 Controversy

-In January 2020, the Sunday Times reported that "Betting companies have been given access to an educational database containing names, ages and addresses of 28 million children and students in one of the biggest breaches of government data", which referred to Learner Records Service data, and said that over 12,000 organisations had access to the Learning Records Service.
+In January 2020, the Sunday Times reported that "Betting companies have been given access to an educational database containing names, ages and addresses of 28 million children and students in one of the biggest breaches of government data", which referred to Learner Records Service data.
+It said that over 12,000 organisations had access to the Learning Records Service.